Tom Widdowson: 1888-1889 season

 Tom Widdowson made his debut on 8 December 1888 as goalkeeper for Notts County.
 He became ever-present from his debut so, from 8 December 1888 until the final game of the season, 16 March 1889 Widdowson played 12 times in goal in League matches and twice in FA Cup ties.
 He achieved two clean-sheets.
 In a 3–0 win over high-flying Wolverhampton Wanderers at Trent Bridge on 19 January 1889 and a 2–0 win over Old Brightonians at Trent Bridge on 2 February 1889.
-The latter match was a FA Cup First Round tie.
+The latter match was a FA Cup first-round tie.

 Widdowson played 12 league matches for Notts County and when he played his team scored 21 goals (out of 40) and conceded 37 out of 73 goals.
 The 40 goals was the joint third lowest tally by any League club that season.
 The 73 goals conceded was the worst by any League club in 1888–1889.
 Notts County finished 11th and had to seek re-election.

 1889 onwards

 Widdowson was retained for the 1889–1890 season by Notts County but he never got to play a first team match.
 So when he played on 16 March 1889 at Castle Cricket Ground, Nottingham against Derby County that was his last match for Notts County and his last League appearance.

 In 1890 he returned to Nottingham Forest.
 Nottingham Forest played in a League called the Football Alliance which Forest won in 1891–1892.
 In 1892-1893 Nottingham Forest were elected to the Football League.
 Widdowson remained on Forest' books until 1898 but he was never called up to play a League match.
 In 1898 now aged 36, he left Forest and joined Kimberley Town Football Club who competed in the FA Cup.
 There are no records of when Widdowson retired from football.
-Widdowson passed away, aged 82, on 20 June 1944 in Nottingham.
+Widdowson died, aged 82, on 20 June 1944 in Nottingham.